The United States Food and Drug Administration (FDA) controls

 In the late 60’s cyclamate salts, which were used

 then President Nixon to order the FDA to reconsider all substances that fit the GRAS classification.
-In 1997, the FDA claimed that they did not have adequate resources to carry out all the insistence
+In 1997, the FDA claimed that they did not have adequate resources to carry out all the demands

 that they were receiving for substances to be classified.